gnolang/tx-indexer/README.md

 The figures come from a background snapshot the indexer refreshes on its own schedule (every 10 seconds), so requests never reach the chain.
-The snapshot covers only the denoms listed in `--supply-denoms` (default `ugnot`): the total is read from the chain's per-denom supply counter, and the locked portion is computed from the vesting schedules in the chain genesis, evaluated at the snapshot's block time and clamped to the balance each account actually holds.
+The snapshot covers only the denoms listed in `--supply-denoms` (default `ugnot`): the total is read from the chain's per-denom supply counter, and the locked portion is computed from the vesting schedules in the chain genesis, evaluated at the snapshot's block time.
+Locked is not clamped to each account's live balance, so for accounts that spent below their schedule through fees it can exceed what they still hold; in exchange a refresh reads one counter per denom instead of one balance per vesting account.
+Schedules sharing a vesting window are summed and evaluated as one, so a refresh costs the same whether the genesis holds ten vesting accounts or millions; the summed figure can be lower than a per-account evaluation by less than one unit of the denom per account.
+Locked never exceeds the total, so `total = spendable + locked` always holds.
 All figures in a snapshot were read at the same height, in one batched query.
 If a refresh fails, the last good snapshot keeps serving.

 Example request: